 The Oct.
 2 gathering was the only time that the task force met face-to-face with members of the church.
 TREC’s five meetings to date have been held almost entirely in private and the Oct.
 3-4 portion of its final meeting will be closed as well.

 TREC has also asked for feedback from the church via its website by encouraging church groups and individuals to use its engagement kit.
-Those 327 responses are available here.
 The group also released study papers on identity and vision, Episcopal networks, and church-wide governance and administration.
-Those study papers are here.
 Each of those papers elicited responses on various social media and on various church observers’ blogs, as did TREC’s September Letter to the Church.

 TREC’s Facebook page is here and it is here on Twitter with @ReimagineTEC, where the group is using #reimaginetec.
 Tweets from during the meeting using that hashtag are here.
 During the meeting, many people tweeted using #TREClive.
 Those tweets are here.